ai-chess-training/chessagineweb/README.md

 # Chess Context Protocol (CCP)

-ChessAgine is a **Chess Context Position Client (CCPC)** to the CCP, to read more about the protocol explore `/chessContextProtocol` This protocol allows Chess GUI to integrate engines and LLMs
+ChessAgine is a **Chess Context Protocol Client (CCPC)** to the CCP, to read more about the protocol explore `/chessContextProtocol` This protocol allows Chess GUI to integrate engines and LLMs

 ## Preview